Multi-Family Loans | Buying a Multi-Family Home

-A multi-family home is a building that contains multiple residential units, which includes townhouses and apartment buildings.
+Buying a multi-family home is purchasing a building that contains multiple residential units, which includes townhouses and apartment buildings.
 Multi-family properties house several different tenants or owners.

 Multi-family loans allow individuals to purchase more than one residential unit, such as apartments and condominiums, under the same mortgage.
 Multi-family loans may differ from one another according to the term, rate, fees, recourse, leverage, assumability, pre-payment requirements, subordinate financing, lock-out periods, carve-outs and much more.